blueneogeo/xtend-tools/README.md

 As you see, we no longer need to explicitly create a stream.
 Creating an observable value will create both the value and the stream.
 Later we can update the value using apply(newValue) and get the existing contained value using apply().

-Observable values are of type ValueSubject, which in turns extends BehaviorSubject.
+Observable values are of type ValueSubject, which in turns extends rx.BehaviorSubject.

 A rule with an observable value (and any behaviorsubject) is that is must always start with a value.
 You can simply later change this value, and get it.
 It is also thread safe, as the actual wrapped value is contained in an AtomicReference.

-### Computed Observable Values
+#### Computed Observable Values

 A computed observable value will update itself using a function whenever its dependencies change.
 An example says more here: